CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-hol-microsoft-dev-box-for-developers-hol1-ex1.md

 Duration: 40 minutes

 Microsoft Dev Box is a service that provides self-service access to high-performance, preconfigured, and ready-to-code cloud-based workstations called dev boxes.
-In the exercise, you'll configure a dev box environment and access the dev box and explore its features.
+In the exercise, you'll configure a dev box environment access the dev box and explore its features.

 ## Task 1: Create Dev box definition